3

 – Sarov

-Jun 13, 2018 at 16:33
+Commented Jun 13, 2018 at 16:33

 • Why do you feel the need to switch tools?
 Your description of using Jira sounded perfectly fine.
-Jun 12, 2019 at 9:08
+Commented Jun 12, 2019 at 9:08

 • The main reason was we wanted to use VSTS (DevOps now) for our build/deploy pipelines, and so it made sense to host our code and project management there.
 I wasn't 100% sure that I would stick with VSTS.
 But after a year of use I am very happy with the move.